-Australia's top Catholic charged with sexual assault offenses
+Top Catholic official charged with sexual assault offenses

 "Cardinal Pell has been treated the same as anyone else in this investigation."

-Pell currently serves as a top adviser to Pope Francis and the Vatican's top financial adviser.
+He currently serves as a top adviser to Pope Francis and the Vatican's top financial adviser.
 In 2013, he was named one of eight cardinals tasked with investigating ways to reform the church.

+He is the most senior member of the Catholic Church in Australia.

 July hearing

-He will be required to appear in the Melbourne Magistrate's court on July 18th for a filing hearing.
+Pell will be required to appear in the Melbourne Magistrate's court on July 18th for a filing hearing.
 He is facing multiple charges and there are multiple complainants relating to those charges, police said.

 The announcement is likely to deal a serious blow to the reputation of the Catholic Church in Australia, which has seen its membership shrink in recent years.
 The 2016 census results, released Tuesday, showed that Catholics no longer make up the top religious affiliation in Australia.